chan2git/splunk-bots/botsv3/README.md

 **Answer: userIdentity.sessionContext.attributes.mfaAuthenticated**

 ### Q202: What is the processor number used on the web servers?
-Answer guidance: Include any special characters/punctuation.

 The lab provided hint suggests using the sourcetype `hardware`.